4. Scenes page

 Fig. 4.2 Scene options (authenticated session)

-To use Save, Reset and Publish functions you must be logged in, otherwise those buttons will be inactive and greyed out.
+Save, Reset and Publish functions are available upon log in, otherwise the respective buttons are inactive and appears as greyed out.

 4.1.1.
 New Scene

-This button creates a new scene, empty from layers, with only the blank view of the Earth.
+This option creates a new scene, empty from layers, with only the blank view of the Earth.
 Notice that all the unsaved data of the previous scene will be lost.

 4.1.2.
 Save